A powerful storm ravaged many parts of the UK in the middle of October 1987.

-Fig. 1 shows maximum gusts (in knots) during the storm.
+The image below shows maximum gusts (in knots) during the storm.

 Comparisons of the October 1987 storm with previous severe storms were inevitable.
 Even the oldest residents of the worst affected areas couldn't recall winds so strong, or destruction on so great a scale.

 TV weather presenter Michael Fish will long be remembered for telling viewers there would be no hurricane on the evening before the storm struck.
 He was unlucky, however, as he was talking about a different storm system over the western part of the North Atlantic Ocean that day.
 This storm, he said, would not reach the British Isles - and it didn't.
 It was the rapidly deepening depression from the Bay of Biscay which struck.
 This storm wasn't officially a hurricane as it did not originate in the tropics - but it was certainly exceptional.
 In the Beaufort scale of wind force, Hurricane Force (Force 12) is defined as a wind of 64 knots or more, sustained over a period of at least 10 minutes.
 Gusts, which are comparatively short-lived (but cause a lot of destruction) are not taken into account.
 By this definition, Hurricane Force winds occurred locally but were not widespread.